okta/okta-sdk-dotnet/MIGRATING.md

 For more details about other APIs, please check out [here](API_README.md#Documentation_for_API_Endpoints).

+### Rate Limit

+The SDK uses [Polly](https://github.com/App-vNext/Polly) to implement the retry strategy when rate limit has been exceeded.
+The default retry strategy behavior and the way you configure it remains the same.
+However, if you want to provide your own retry logic you have to use Polly.
+Check out the [README](README#Custom_Retry) for more details.

 ## Migrating from 4.x to 5.x

 In previous versions, null resource properties would result in a resource object with all its properties set to `null`.
 Now, null resource properties will result in `null` property value.